Promoting in silico neuroscience with a resource of pretrained encoding models of the brain.

-To empower this emerging research paradigm, we introduce the Brain Encoding Response Generator (BERG), a resource consisting of diverse pre-trained encoding models of the brain and a Python package to easily generate in silico neural responses to arbitrary stimuli with just a few lines of code.
-BERG enables researchers to efficiently address a wide range of research questions through in silico neuroscience by providing a growing, well documented library of encoding models trained on different neural recording modalities, species, datasets, subjects, and brain areas.
+To catalyze this emerging research paradigm, we introduce the Brain Encoding Response Generator (BERG), a resource consisting of deep-learning-based encoding models of the brain and a Python package to easily generate accurate in silico neural responses to stimuli.
+BERG includes a growing, well documented library of encoding models spanning different neural recording modalities (e.g., fMRI, M/EEG, animal electrophysiology), species (e.g., human, macaque, mouse), datasets, subjects, brain areas, and sensory stimulation (e.g., visual, linguistic), thus enabling researchers to address a wide range of research questions through in silico neuroscience.

 We envision that BERG will empower in silico neuroscience, ultimately accelerating scientific discovery.
 We warmly welcome models, ideas, and collaboration from the vision science community.